emul8/emul8/CONTRIBUTING.rst

    a blank line).

 ``#1234`` is obviously the number of the Github issue that describes the problem you're trying to fix.
+As we use an internal issue tracker, you may observe that some issue numbers (over #5000) are not pointing to any Github issue.

 Then comes the (optional) category.